Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: Add marketing standards for cider, perry, and dried pulses that lay down conditions of production in order to take account of consumer demands and facilitate trade relations.

 Timeline: Public consultation expected soon.
-Adoption expected in fourth quarter of 2025.
+Adoption expected in first quarter of 2026.

 Food safety